dynamodb-toolbox/dynamodb-toolbox/README.md

   date_added: '2019-11-28'
 }

-// Use the 'put' method of MyModel to generate parameters let params = Customer.put(item)
+// Use the 'put' method of Customer to generate parameters let result = await Customer.put(item)

-// Pass the parameters to the DocumentClient's `put` method let result = await DocumentClient.put(params).promise()
 ```

 The item will be saved to DynamoDB like this: